Self-registration needs captcha

 I'd also mention that CAPTCHA can easily be made an optional feature.
 But not having it at all will likely be a show-stopper for some.

-#9 Updated by Jean-Baptiste Barth over 7 years ago
+#9 Updated by Jean-Baptiste Barth about 8 years ago

 It could be completed, made more complicated so that it has no impact on user experience and it's still efficient.
 I understand your point, but I disagree with the "not widely used => not working".
 This is the reason why Rails doesn't enter many enterprises, and J2EE survives.